 FOR PURPOSE | We are not for profit.

 The Student Executive Advisory Committee (the Exec) is made up of 15 secondary school students from across Victoria.
 The Exec play a key role in the governance of VicSRC by ensuring we are always student-led.
 They advise the organisation on strategic direction, implement our advocacy priorities and represent Victorian students to other stakeholders in education.

-The nomination and election process for the Exec is held in July-August each year.
+The nomination and election process for the Exec is held in June-August each year.
 Information about nominating and voting for the Exec will be available soon.

 VicSRC has 40 Ambassadors from around the state.
 Our Ambassadors lead student voice clusters, which come together to share ideas and create student-led change in their communities.
 Our Ambassadors also do important work contributing to VicSRC's student-led advocacy.

 For more information about Ambassadors or to see if there's a cluster in your local area, contact [email protected].